About

 Committee Participation

-• Chair: Harbors of Hope Facilitator Manual/ Group Curriculum Guide Committee | Beacon Hospice
+• Chair of Harbors of Hope Facilitator Manual/ Group Curriculum Guide Committee | Beacon Hospice

-• Chair: Alzheimer’s/ Dementia Support Group Manual Committee | Beacon Hospice
+• Chair of Alzheimer’s/ Dementia Support Group Manual Committee | Beacon Hospice

-• Chair: Grief & School Support Outreach Committee | Beacon Hospice
+• Chair of Grief & School Support Outreach Committee | Beacon Hospice

-• Beacon Hospice: Proposal Development Committee for a Family Grief Support Program | Inservice Development Committee | Children’s Grief Support Committee
+• Beacon Hospice | Proposal Development Committee for a Family Grief Support Program | Inservice Development Committee | Children’s Grief Support Committee

-• Care Dimensions & Seasons Hospice: We Honor Veterans Development Committee
+• Care Dimensions & Seasons Hospice | We Honor Veterans Development Committee

-• Seasons Hospice & Palliative Care: Ethics Committee
+• Seasons Hospice & Palliative Care | Ethics Committee

 Volunteer Experience